 - Applicants must own the home and the property on which it is located.
 Property with existing mortgages are eligible.

-- Homeowners must carry and provide proof of homeowners insurance (flood insurance, if applicable) to adequately cover all existing mortgages on the property, including the deferred loan, for the duration of the loan.
+- Homeowners must carry and provide proof of homeowners insurance (flood insurance, if applicable) to adequately cover all existing mortgages on the property, including the grant, for the period of affordability.
 At completion of construction, homeowner will be required to list RNDC as an additional loss payee on the policy.

-- The deferred loan is secured by an interest free rehabilitation agreement between the applicant and RNDC and a Deed of Trust, to the benefit of the applicable agency providing the funding.
+- The grant is secured by an interest free rehabilitation agreement between the applicant and RNDC as Deed of Trust, to the benefit of the applicable agency providing the funding.

-- Where applicable the grant is secured by an interest free rehabilitation agreement that is forgiven over a 3 to 5 year period.
+- Where applicable the grant is secured by an interest free rehabilitation agreement.

 - Applicants acknowledge the approval of funds to complete rehabilitation is contingent upon the availability of funds in their region and their current status on the waiting list.